Local authorities are required to design and run their own schemes for working age people.

 - Carers in receipt of Carer’s Allowance or have an underlying entitlement to it.

 View and download the council tax reduction scheme (Ealing Council) 2022 regulations.

 Council tax reduction for pension age applicants is a national rather than a local scheme, the rules of which are set by Parliament.

-Details of the council tax support scheme in use up to 31 March 2022 are below.
+Details of the council tax reduction scheme in use from April 2022 are below.